You searched for:

 active space

-The space within which the concentration of a pheromone (or any other behaviorally active substance) is at or above threshold concentration.
+The space within which the concentration of a pheromone (or any other behaviorally active substance) is at or above threshold concentration: The active space of a pheromone is, in fact, the signal itself, for example the signals of light and sound.

 The portions of the respiratory tract within the trachea, bronchi, and air passages containing air that does not reach the alveoli (tiny, thin-walled, capillary-rich sacs in the lungs where the exchange of oxygen and carbon dioxide takes place) during breathing: The amount of anatomical dead space is increased by certain lung disorders, such as emphysema.